nipy/nipype/doc/users/parallel_processing.rst

     workflow.run(plugin='Linear')

-Using the pipeline engine with SGE/OGE
+Using the pipeline engine with SGE/OGE/PBS
 --------------------------------------

-In order to use nipype with SGE_/OGE_ (not tested), you simply need to call::
+In order to use nipype with SGE_/OGE_ (not tested) or PBS_ you simply need to call::

        workflow.run(plugin='SGE')
+       workflow.run(plugin='PBS)

-you can also pass additional arguments to the SGE plugin through the keyword argument (plugin_args).
-Currentyl the SGE engine, supports sending a dictionary containing any of the following keys::
+you can also pass additional arguments to the SGE/PBS plugin through the keyword argument (plugin_args).
+Currentyl the SGE/PBS managers, supports sending a dictionary containing any of the following keys::

  template - custom template file. by